black-dalia/03_gettingAndCleaningData/README.md

 How to run this project?
 - download peer-graded.R in a directory and run (Source)
 - a directory will be created containing all downloaded files and table output.
 You should remove it manually afterwards.
-- read the codebook
+- read the codebook\
-The other files are here to show ho I created the codebook.
+The other files are here to show how I created the codebook.

 I wish you a smooth run, and thank you for grading me!